-“Some of the things we see happening in our own backyard are right there on Titan to study and learn from,” said Bonnie Buratti, a co-author and Cassini team member based at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+“Some of the things we see happening in our own backyard are right there on Titan to study and learn from,” said Bonnie Buratti, a co-author and Cassini team member based at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California.
 “On Earth, salt pans tend to form in deserts where liquids can suddenly accumulate, so it appears the same thing is happening on Titan.”

 While the liquid on Titan is methane, ethane, and propane rather than water, the cycle appears to work in a very similar fashion to the water cycle on Earth.
 Beyond Earth, Titan is the only other world known to bear stable liquids on its surface.
 There, the full hydrocarbon cycle is based on hydrogen, carbon and nitrogen, and takes place between the atmosphere, the surface, and the subsurface.
 Titan’s lakes are an integral part of this process.

 This latest paper is part of an ongoing study of Ontario Lacus, the largest lake in Titan’s south polar region.
 Cassini has been observing the lake with multiple instruments and employing multiple methods of analysis to see if Titan, like Earth, changes with the seasons.
-During the time Cassini has been exploring the Saturn system, Titan’s southern hemisphere has transitioned from summer to fall.
+During the time Cassini has been exploring the Saturn system, Titan’s southern hemisphere transitioned from summer to fall.